 There are two types of lithium-based batteries, Primary Lithium (metal) and Rechargeable Lithium Ion.
 Lithium Primary batteries are starting to replace the commonly used alkaline batteries because they are longer lasting.
-These batteries can be found as AA/AAA, C, D, Coil/Button cell, and 9v and are usually labeled with the word "lithium".
+These batteries can be found as AA/AAA, C, D, Coin/Button cell, and 9v and are usually labeled with the word "lithium".
 Lithium batteries are used in common household items such as flashlights, cameras, toys, and for medical devices and security systems.
 Lithium-Ion batteries are rechargeable and are used in vaping devices, many personal electronics such as cell phones, tablets, and laptops, E-Bikes, electric toothbrushes, tools, hoverboards, scooters, and for solar power backup storage.
 As the industry advances, more and more products will utilize these powerful batteries.

 Lithium batteries can cause fires and even explode if managed incorrectly.
+Keep all lithium batteries out of the trash and out of your household recycling.